cmu-llab/dpd/README.md

 # 🚧 under construction

-The code is a bit outdated and doesn't yet take into account additional supervised experiments.
+The code is a bit outdated and doesn't yet include the additional experiments in the appendix.
 We'll update that soon.

 We'll also be releasing checkpoints.